Changing License from GPLv3 to Apache 2.0: TerminusDB

 In the past there was an unwritten rule, that big platforms wouldn’t come along and fork open source code and deliver the same product as a service.
 Unfortunately, those days are gone.
 AWS in particular has actively sought to offer very similar services to open source products.
 This led to MongoDB, CockroachDB and Confluent (among others) changing their licences to variations of ‘server side’ and moving away from the open-source tradition.
 They try to say ‘we are still open source, we are just forbidding a specific type of action’, but it can feel like window dressing for ‘we want to sweat our assets’.

-Mongo, for example, is hardly suffering – it’s valued at over $15 billion.
+MongoDB, for example, is hardly suffering – it’s valued at over $15 billion.
 With such vast resources, they should be (and are) able to compete in the provision of their own database.
-MongoDB’s technology is more than competitive with AWS’ DocumentDB, and Mongo’s Atlas DBaaS – which runs on AWS infra – has been a huge success.
+MongoDB’s technology is more than competitive with AWS’ DocumentDB, and MongoDB’s Atlas DBaaS – which runs on AWS infra – has been a huge success.

 I’m sure our perspective will shift over time, but from where we’re standing, having a cloud provider launch a competing service would be a sign of enormous success.
 (And this is not to say that the cloud providers’ parasitic approach to OSS projects is not a genuine problem, it simply acknowledges that you have to be a widely used OSS project before it *becomes* a problem).